DoctorMcKay/node-steam-user/README.md

 *This is an [ID event](#id-events).*

-Emitted when we receive a direct friend message (that is, not through a chat room).
+Emitted when we receive a direct friend message (that is, not through a chat room), as long as we're [online](#setpersonastate-name).

 ### friendTyping
 - `senderID` - The `SteamID` of the friend who's typing